immarisabel/lingo-wordgame/README.md

 # challenges to fix
 ### Week 1 Notes:

-- [x] need to be able to restart game
+:heavy_check_mark: need to be able to restart game
-- [x] cuts tries remaining at +1
+:heavy_check_mark: cuts tries remaining at +1
-- [x] cuts attempts at half the tries
+:heavy_check_mark: cuts attempts at half the tries
-- [x] does not counts how many attempts are left
+:heavy_check_mark: does not counts how many attempts are left
-- [x] it does not run the rest of the game.
+:heavy_check_mark: it does not run the rest of the game.
-- [x] loops infinite when you write non-int elements
+:heavy_check_mark: loops infinite when you write non-int elements
-- [x] still crashes on other input.
+:heavy_check_mark: still crashes on other input.
-- [x] jump to end of game with other numbers.
+:heavy_check_mark: jump to end of game with other numbers.

 ### DEC 3, 2020
 - [ ] game does not run after letter input, not crash, not end, just shows blank and game stops
 - *will postpone fixing this until the end as using GUI might fix this by limiting selection of options*

-- [x] when repeating the game, the same word is always chosen.
+:heavy_check_mark: when repeating the game, the same word is always chosen.
 [10 DEC]

 ### DEC 4, 2020
-- [x] won't repeat game after it ends, again.
+:heavy_check_mark: won't repeat game after it ends, again.
 [10 DEC]

 ### DEC 5, 2020
-- *spent most day trying to fix the restart loop without success...*
+:pencil2: *spent most day trying to fix the restart loop without success...*

-- [x] levels were backwards :sweat_smile: [DEC 5]
+:heavy_check_mark: levels were backwards :sweat_smile: [DEC 5]
-- [x] replace end booleans with actual ints
+:heavy_check_mark: replace end booleans with actual ints

 ### DEC 10, 2020
-- :pencil2: *I managed to run the restart game loop!
+:pencil2: *I managed to run the restart game loop!
 It was simple...
 I was just ignoring converting the answer into Boolean!
 Now I still need to fix the random word to actually reset.*

 # planned implementations
-- [x] be able to play as many times as you wish
+:heavy_check_mark: be able to play as many times as you wish

-- [x] have a big word list to choose from
+:heavy_check_mark: have a big word list to choose from
-- *word list in files, but will replace it at the end, else it is annoying to test with so many words*
+:pencil2: *word list in files, but will replace it at the end, else it is annoying to test with so many words*
-- *14/12 in progress*
+:pencil2: *14/12 in progress*
-- *17/12 finally got the word to randomize from file!*
+:pencil2: *17/12 finally got the word to randomize from file!*

-- [ ] hints
+:heavy_check_mark: hints
-- *21/12 began also working on this.
+:pencil2: *21/12 began also working on this.
 Need to get first the chosen word to display if it is wrong before being able to implement a hint.
 It is still random again instead of the same.*
+:pencil2: *22/12 can now display the correct word if fail.
+Will not do more hints after revising.
+As already showing which letters were right is a hint.*

 - [ ] multiplayer function

 - [ ] scoring system
-- *19/12 working on this now*
+:pencil2: *19/12 working on this now*
-- *21/12 began building the class for this but need to research a bit more on how to use it.*
+:pencil2: *21/12 began building the class for this but need to research a bit more on how to use it.*

 - [ ] store the player's progress and scores

 - [ ] GUI
-- *21/12 Also began working on the GUI and learning a lot form it, the GUI seems actually like the easy part!*
+:pencil2: *21/12 Also began working on the GUI and learning a lot form it, the GUI seems actually like the easy part!*